An indie music critic decided to write a book about the artist he most despised. What happened next took him on a journey to the end of taste.

 I'm typically not much of a re-reader, so even though I count the first edition of Let's Talk About Love among my favorite books, I was still surprised what a joy it was to read it again in this new edition.
 While the new essays are uneven, as would be expected with such a wide variety of contributors, each is thoughtful and thought-provoking enough to be well worth the read.
 Let's Talk About Love is already established as a must-read of 21st century music writing, and this book would likely be of equal interest to those interested in personal nonfiction, memoirs, essays, criticism and insights into the ways we interact with art.

-I work in Adult Services, and am willing to read just about anything if someone makes it sound interesting enough.
+I worked for Worthington Libraries from 2008-2015, and am willing to read just about anything if someone makes it sound interesting enough.
 I once read a book of perfume reviews, but this was a mistake.
 I enjoy essay collections, cultural criticism, humor and science fiction.
 I also like weird pop music, exploring central Ohio by bicycle, finding things to eat and drink and the Cleveland Indians.